 Ishigaki Island

-This island offers several nice beaches and snorkeling in the coral reefs that surround almost every beach on the island.
-Kabira Bay, considered to be the most picturesque sight on Ishigaki Island, does not allow swimming or snorkeling, but glass-bottom boat tours are available for those wishing to explore the bay.
+This island offers several pleasant beaches and diving in the coral reefs that surround almost all the beaches of the island.
+Kabira Bay, considered the most picturesque view of Ishigaki Island, does not allow swimming or diving, but there are glass-bottom boat tours available for those who wish to explore the bay.

-And this closes the list that corresponds to the islands of Okinawa prefecture, soon we will talk about other prefectures and their shores, which can certainly be a good attraction for those who are not willing to go to the south of the country.
+And this closes the list corresponding to the islands of Okinawa Prefecture, so we will talk about other prefectures and their coasts, which can certainly be a good attraction for those who are not willing to go to the south of the country.

 Kagoshima Prefecture

-Bordering Okinawa Prefecture, this prefecture is just north of Okinawa, and has over 2000 km of coastline including 28 islands in its archipelago.
-The prefecture is also home to a chain of volcanoes, including the famous Sakurajima.
+Bordering Okinawa Prefecture, this prefecture is just north of Okinawa and has over 2000 km of coastline, including 28 islands in its archipelago.
+The province also houses a chain of volcanoes, including the famous Sakurajima.

 The best beaches in Japan